Anti-Jewish boycotts: Fascist boycotts

 The Nazi boycott of Jewish businesses in Germany took place on 1 April 1933 as a response to the Jewish boycott of German goods which had started soon after Adolf Hitler was sworn in as Chancellor on 30 January 1933.

 It was the first of many measures against the Jews of Germany, which ultimately culminated in the "Final Solution".
 It was a state-managed campaign of ever-increasing harassment, arrests, systematic pillaging, forced transfer of ownership to Nazi party activists (managed by the Chamber of Commerce), and ultimately murder of owners defined as "Jews".
 In Berlin alone, there were 50,000 Jewish owned businesses.
-By 1945 they all had Aryan owners.

 In Poland, the Endeks (founded by Roman Dmowski) organized boycotts of Jewish businesses across Poland.
 Polish universities placed growing limits on the number of Jews allowed to attend, (see numerus clausus) and increasingly forced them to sit separately from non-Jewish students, a practice known as "Ghetto benches" which became law in 1937.
-In 1936 Prime Minister Felicjan Sławoj Składkowski called for "economic struggle" and "economic boycott of the Jews became formal government policy from June 4, 1936".
-Kosher slaughter was banned in Poland in 1936, in Germany in 1930 following the similar legislation enacted in many other European countries.
+In 1936.
+Prime Minister Felicjan Sławoj Składkowski called for "economic struggle" and "economic boycott of the Jews became formal government policy from June 4, 1936".
+Kosher slaughter was banned in Poland in 1936 and in Germany in 1930 following the similar legislation enacted in many other European countries.

-In the US, Nazi supporters, such as Father Charles Coughlin (an Irish immigrant), agitated for a boycott of Jewish businesses.
+In the US, Nazi supporters, such as Charles Coughlin (an Irish immigrant), encouraged a boycott of Jewish businesses.
 Coughlin's radio show attracted tens of millions of listeners and his supporters organized "Buy Christian" campaigns and attacked Jews.
-Ivy League Universities restricted the numbers of Jews allowed admission.

 Anti-Zionist boycotts

 In Palestine, the Arab leadership organized boycotts of Jewish businesses from 1929 onwards, with violence often directed at Arabs who did business with Jews.
 A series of riots in Egypt described by one British Embassy official as "clearly anti-Jewish" occurred in 1945, starting on the date of the Balfour Declaration.
 In the following weeks, the Egyptian press attacked Egyptian Jews as capitalists, white-slave traders, and other slurs while calling for a boycott of Jewish goods.
 Later in 1945, the Arab League began a boycott of Jewish businesses in British Mandatory Palestine.

 In the 2000s, the BDS movement, which advocates for a total boycott of Israeli products, is regarded by some Jewish civil rights organizations (such as the Anti-Defamation League and the Simon Wiesenthal Center), as well as pro-Israel organizations and scholars as driven by antisemitism.
+This has been disputed by the BDS movement itself and Jewish supporters of BDS.